Arjunsuryas/ImageClassification_CNN/README.md

 Use the trained model for predictions.

-✅ Description of Your Provided Files
-Your list shows a complete CNN-based image classification project using MNIST digits.
+✅ Description of my Provided Files here list shows a complete CNN-based image classification project using MNIST digits.

 📁 Core CNN Model & Training
 Training a CNN on MNIST with TensorFlow Keras.py